 Instruction after they were comfortable with spoken language created opportunities to teach your kids etiquette, how to introduce people, how to answer the phone (maybe!), and more.

 Written language can work the same way.
-For instance, each of our Quiver Arrows focuses on language inductively—the passage suggesting the focus.
+For instance, each of our Quiver of Arrows focuses on language inductively—the passage suggesting the focus.
 You can certainly ask your children questions:

 - What is the dot at the end of the sentence?